11th Guards Air Assault Brigade

-The 11th Guards Air Assault Brigade (Russian: 11-я отдельная гвардейская десантно-штурмовая бригада) is an airborne brigade of the Russian Airborne Troops, currently based at Sosnovy Bor near Ulan Ude in Buryatia.
+The 11th Guards Air Assault Orders of Suvorov and Zhukov Brigade is an air assault brigade of the Russian Airborne Forces, currently based at Sosnovy Bor near Ulan Ude in Buryatia.
 The brigade was first formed in 1968 as the 11th Separate Air Assault Brigade and two of its helicopter regiments fought in the Soviet–Afghan War.
-The brigade formed in 1968 at Mogocha as the 11th Separate Airborne Brigade.
-In 1971 it became the 11th Air Assault Brigade.
-In 1988, the brigade became an airborne brigade again.
-It moved to Ulan Ude in May 1993.
-The brigade became an air assault brigade in 1998.
-The brigade received the Guards title in 2015.
+Its name and designation was changed several times during its history; in 2015 it received the title Guards from President Vladimir Putin.

 History

 The brigade was formed as the 11th Separate Airborne Brigade on 1 August 1968 in Mogocha.
 Along with the 13th Separate Airborne Brigade, it was the first of many Soviet air assault brigades formed in the Cold War.
 It was formed from the 1st Battalion of the 113th Guards Motorized Rifle Regiment of the 38th Guards Motor Rifle Division, which was renamed the 617th Separate Airborne Assault Battalion.
 The 696th Helicopter Regiment, 656th Separate Communications Company and the 49th Separate Airfield Technical Support company combined to form the 211th Aviation Group.
 The 618th and 619th Separate Airborne Assault battalions were formed from two battalions of the 52nd Motorized Rifle Division in Nizhneudinsk.
 The 284th Independent Artillery Battalion was formed in Mogocha during the same month.
 The 617th, 618th and 619th Separate Airborne Assault Battalions (OVSHB) became air assault battalions (ODSHB) in April 1969.
 In July 1971, it was renamed the 11th Landing-Assault Brigade (air assault; ODShBr).

 Between 1981 and 1987, crews from the brigade's 307th and 329th Helicopter Regiments participated in the Soviet–Afghan War attached to the 280th Separate Helicopter Regiment on a one-year rotational basis.
 On 8 December 1987, the brigade was awarded the Ministry of Defence pennant "for courage and valor" for its performance during exercises in the Arctic.
 By a directive of the Soviet defense ministry, the brigade became the 11th Separate Airborne Brigade and its battalions were renumbered as the 1st, 2nd and 3rd Line Paratroop Battalions (PDB) in 1988.
 In May 1993, the brigade was relocated to Ulan-Ude.
 The brigade formed the 226th Separate Squadron Military Transport Aviation in December 1994.
 The 80th Independent Tank Battalion was added to the brigade and the 1st and 2nd Line Paratroop Battalions became the 498th and 499th Separate Airborne Battalions equipped with BMP-2 infantry fighting vehicles in July 1995.
 The 712th Guards Howitzer Artillery Battalion also became part of the brigade during this period.
 In February 1996, the 500th Separate Airborne Battalion was formed from the 3rd Line Paratroop Battalion.
 The 226th Separate Squadron Military Transport Aviation was disbanded in December, and the 80th Independent Tank Battalion in August 1997.
 On 1 May 1998, the brigade was again renamed the 11th Air Assault Brigade.